Volunteering

 Volunteering does not stop here, we have many other volunteers doing work in the community and there are other ways that you can become involved.

-• We have people trapping in their back yards,
+• We have people trapping in their back yards.

-• we have administrators and volunteer trustees and we have people monitoring our camera traps to help detect predators.
+• We have administrators and volunteer trustees, and we have people monitoring our camera traps to help detect predators.

 If any of this sounds like you or if you’ve got another brilliant way that you can help the predator-free cause, we’d really love to hear from you.